Zaid-Ajaj/the-elmish-book/chapters/commands/async-xhr.md

 ```
 Before that, let us discuss some background on the subject matter.

-### On the composability of Javascript callbacks
+### On the composability of JavaScript callbacks
-In a Javascript environment, almost all asynchronous operations are implemented using callbacks attached to events, just like with the `onreadystatechange` event, we attach a callback to it and kick off the asynchronous operation (i.e. calling the `xhr.send()` function), then wait for the event to trigger which in turn runs the code we attached in the event handler.
-Another name for Javascript callbacks is continuations: a fancy word for saying "Do something that might take a while and when you finish it, do something else."
+In a JavaScript environment, almost all asynchronous operations are implemented using callbacks attached to events, just like with the `onreadystatechange` event, we attach a callback to it and kick off the asynchronous operation (i.e. calling the `xhr.send()` function), then wait for the event to trigger which in turn runs the code we attached in the event handler.
+Another name for JavaScript callbacks is continuations: a fancy word for saying "Do something that might take a while and when you finish it, do something else."

-Now combining multiple callbacks together in Javascript can be a cumbersome task, take the `setTimeout` function as an example.
+Now combining multiple callbacks together in JavaScript can be a cumbersome task, take the `setTimeout` function as an example.
 The function takes a callback and timeout in milliseconds, waits for the timeout and runs the callback.
 Now suppose we want to print five messages to the console, waiting for one second between each print statement, we would have to the following:
 ```js
 setTimeout(() => {
     console.log("First");